Greubel Forsey: Corporate history

 Robert Greubel and Stephen Forsey launched Greubel Forsey in 2004 at BaselWorld with the introduction of their Double Tourbillon 30° (DT30).
 Both men had been working together since 1992 at Renaud & Papi, where they developed complicated watch movements.
 In 1999 Greubel and Forsey began working independently, and in 2001 they founded Complitime SA, a company specializing in creating complicated movements for high end Swiss watch brands.
 They launched Greubel Forsey at Baselworld 2004 with the Double Tourbillon 30° watch.

 In 2006 the company collaborated with American jeweller Harry Winston to make the Opus 6 model.

 Also in 2006 the Richemont group acquired minority stake in Greubel Forsey’s share capital.

 Greubel Forsey has invented and presented a number of tourbillon-regulated watches including: the Double Tourbillon 30° (DT30°), the Quadruple Tourbillon à Différentiel, the Tourbillon 24 Secondes Incliné and the GMT.
 At the 2012 SIHH Greubel Forsey presented their first non-tourbillon model, the Double Balancier 35°.

 Greubel Forsey specializes in designing and manufacturing high-end watches that are usually, but not exclusively, based on the Tourbillon escapement, and is reputed for their high level of hand finishing.
 The company makes approximately 100 watches per year.

 Notable models

 Hand Made 1

 While the vast majority of modern wristwatches are made using large scale industrial techniques and machinery, 95% of Greubel Forsey's Hand Made 1 – including the hairspring – is made using only hand-operated tools.
-Each watch takes approximately 6,000 hours (around three years of man hours) to make.
+Each watch takes approximately 6,000 hours (around three years of person hours) to make.